BTEC Media (Creative Media Production – Level 2)

 We are surrounded by the media in all aspects of life and the media industry is one of the fastest growing in Britain.
-GCSE Media Studies provides a fascinating introduction into the power behind the media whilst equipping pupils with a range of practical and design skills.
+BTEC Media provides a fascinating introduction into the power behind the media whilst equipping pupils with a range of practical and design skills.

 If your aim is to change the world, journalism is a more immediate short-term weapon.
 Tom Stoppard

-GCSE Media Studies offers students an interactive and engaging course that aims to broaden their minds.
+BTEC Creative Media Production offers students an interactive and engaging course that aims to broaden their minds.
 Students will cover all aspects of media including language, representations, industries and audiences, giving students both an overall and in-depth understanding of how media represents the world.
-The new topics offer a broad overview of the subject as well as a more detailed study of relevant and contemporary content.
+This new, exciting course will give students the opportunity to create the products that they love to consume and give them the fundamental skills to work in the creative and media industries.

 This leads perfectly into A Level Media Studies or other creative subjects.
-It is also a great link to English.
-The course is a perfect introduction to both practical and theoretical media principles and can therefore provide a strong foundation for careers in journalism, web-design, media production and University.
+The course is a perfect introduction to both practical and theoretical media principles and can therefore provide a strong foundation for careers in web-design, media production, journalism and University.

 Exam board website